Inline risk · Updates instantly as you answer · 14 sec

 Augmentation beats automation in trust-critical workflows.
 Cybersecurity, healthcare, finance, anywhere the cost of being wrong is high, removing the expert from the loop destroys the product's positioning even when the automation works.
 The whole redesign hinged on holding that line.

-Competitive research isn't admitting defeat.
 Looking at nOps and AWS's native WAFR tool gave us validated patterns and saved days of exploration.
 The value wasn't inventing a new paradigm, it was executing well within proven patterns, then differentiating on the things that actually mattered (accessibility, cognitive load, filtering directness).

 The room this happened in